shiveshmishra46/WebSolutions-AI/README.md

 - Features
 - Project Structure
 - Detailed Walkthrough (by file and folder)
+- Performance Modes and Low-End Fallbacks
 - Getting Started
 - Development Workflow
 - Build and Deployment
 - Quality and Conventions
 - Extending the Project
+- Testing and Debugging Tips
 - FAQ
 - License
 - Contact